IBT-FMI/NeuroGentooProject/doc/BLAS_Lapack.md

 Backwards Compatibility
 -----------------------

-All ebuilds depending on BLAS or Lapack have to be adapted manually, and implementation providers have to be rebuilt such that the proper package-config files are installed
+All Ebuilds depending on BLAS or Lapack have to be adapted manually, and implementation providers have to be rebuilt such that the proper package-config files are installed